SciVis/scivis.github.io/_exjobb/broman_earth_magnetic_field.md

 ## Application
-Please send an email indicating your interest for this or other thesis works to [emma.broman@liu.se](mailto:emma.broman@liu.se) including your CV and a Ladok transcript of courses until EOD **15th of October, 2022**.
+Please send an email indicating your interest for this or other thesis works to [emma.broman@liu.se](mailto:emma.broman@liu.se) including your CV/LinkedIn and a Ladok transcript of courses until EOD **15th of October, 2022**.
 If you are already a pair wanting to work on the thesis together or you are interested in multiple thesis works, a single email will suffice.

 Applications are accepted on a rolling basis.